 Price Range: Highest

-New fabrics have been created to make swimsuits that are both comfortable and flexible as well as long lasting.
-These latest technologies include Polyester PBT, Xtra Life Lycra, and branded technologies by the top athletic and swim companies.
+New fabrics have been created to make swimsuits that are comfortable, flexible and long-lasting.
+These include Polyester PBT, Xtra Life Lycra and branded technologies developed by top athletic and swim companies.

 Xtra Life Lycra

-This material is an improved version of regular Lycra designed especially for swimwear.
-Many swimwear brands like Speedo and Reebok have swimsuits with about 20% XtraLife Lycra. - Comfortable and stretchy like regular Lycra - Withstands chlorine - Will still eventually lose shape after extended wear - Garment will hold shape and elasticity longer
+This improved version of Lycra was designed especially for swimwear.
+Brands like Speedo and Reebok have swimsuits with about 20% XtraLife Lycra.
+It’s comfortable and stretchy like regular Lycra but withstands the effects of chlorine.
+Like regular Lycra, it will lose shape, but much slower.

-Poly PBT is a new variation of polyester with more stretch.
+Poly PBT is a stretchier version of polyester.
 Speedo’s Endurance line and Kiefer’s Aqualast suits are 50% polyester and 50% PBT.
-These suits have the durability of regular polyester plus:
+These suits have the benefits of polyester as well as the following ones:

 - Quick drying